okaheel/data-science-projects/README.md

 The goal of this project was to analyze the iris dataset and find patterns using various lots and K means clustering and a quick analysis of US births data as a time series to understand when births peak relative to holidays in the US

 ### Dataset Reccomender

+This is an implementation of a recommender system for NCAR EOL’s DASH system.
+The goal of this recommender was to recommend similar datasets from projects that the selected dataset does not belong to.
+The implementation used a TFIDF and sigmoid score implementation to pick the best datasets to recommend

+### Feature Vector

+This is a feature vector implementation to generate a vector for a selected string, this was used along side of a sigmoid similarity implementation to find how similar specific chunks of text were

+### NaN clear

+This is an implementation of data imputation for missing values using SKlearn’s simple impute

+### Paser

+This is a simple implementation of a data retriever from webpages using beautiful soup